 - Southwest Airlines

-- Negotiated and filed for preliminary approval of a settlement worth $19 million in restored benefits for at least 1,500 Southwest Airlines pilots denied retirement contributions and sick leave for periods of military service.
+- Received preliminary approval of a settlement worth $19 million in restored benefits for at least 1,500 Southwest Airlines pilots denied retirement contributions and sick leave for periods of military service.

 - Washington State Patrol

 - Obtained a $15 million settlement for nearly 900 Washington State Patrol officers denied veteran’s preference.

 - L-3 Communications

 - Obtained $2 million settlement for hundreds of pilots who were denied jobs at a major defense contractor, as well as critical programmatic changes that will benefit reservists who apply to and work for the company.

 - American Airlines